dsnlab/auto-motion/README.md

 ### 1. calculate_global_intensities.r
 This script reads in nifti files and calculates the mean global intensity and standard deviation for each functional volume specified.

+Edit options for this script in "calculate_global_intensities_config.R".
+If you are running this on a SLURM cluster, use "sbatch run_calc_glob_intens.bash" to run this job across 28 cores (or however many you prefer to specify in the header of the bash script).

 ### 2.motion_check.r
 This script takes the rp text files generated during realignment and calculates Euclidian composite scores for X,Y,Z translation and pitch, yaw, roll rotation.